Supracompetitive Pricing Under AI Monoculture: Model

 Let $S \in \{H, L\}$ denote a randomly sampled seller's action and $\Pi$ denote the seller's realized profit in a given round.
 Define the \emph{conditional payoff difference}

 which measures the expected payoff advantage of the high-price strategy over the low-price strategy, conditional on being recommended.
 The sign of $\Delta(\theta)$ determines which strategy yields higher expected returns under the current propensity.
-A natural learning objective is for the LLM to increase $\theta$ when $\Delta(\theta) > 0$ (the high price outperforms) and decrease $\theta$ when $\Delta(\theta) < 0$ (the low price outperforms).
-However, since $\Delta(\theta)$ is not directly observable, the LLM must estimate it from finite samples of interaction data.
+A natural learning objective is for the model to increase $\theta$ when $\Delta(\theta) > 0$ (the high price outperforms) and decrease $\theta$ when $\Delta(\theta) < 0$ (the low price outperforms).
+However, since $\Delta(\theta)$ is not directly observable, the model must estimate it from finite samples of interaction data.

-{\bf Estimating $\Delta(\theta)$ from sellers' feedback.} To update its propensity, the LLM must estimate the conditional payoff difference $\Delta(\theta)$ from observed interaction data.
-A fundamental challenge arises: the model observes payoffs only for strategies actually recommended and adopted, not the counterfactual outcomes under alternative recommendations.
-To capture this selection structure, we model the estimation procedure using inverse probability weighting (IPW), a classical technique from causal inference that corrects for selection bias by reweighting observations according to their sampling probabilities.
+{\bf Estimating $\Delta(\theta)$ from sellers' feedback.} To update its propensity, the model must estimate the conditional payoff difference $\Delta(\theta)$ from observed interaction data.
+A fundamental challenge arises: the model observes payoffs only for strategies that are actually recommended and adopted, not for the counterfactual outcomes under alternative recommendations.
+To capture this selection structure, we model the estimation procedure using inverse probability weighting (IPW), a classical causal inference technique that corrects for selection bias by reweighting observations based on their sampling probabilities.
 We emphasize that our theoretical framework extends beyond this particular specification: the critical requirement is that the estimator be unbiased with bounded variance.
 Any estimation procedure satisfying these mild conditions will asymptotically track the same underlying performance measure, as formally established in our subsequent analysis.
-In particular, IPW serves as a canonical representative within this broader class, enabling a clean characterization of the LLM's learning dynamics while connecting naturally to the established literature on policy evaluation (see, e.g., \citealp{horvitz1952generalization,imbens2015causal}).
+In particular, IPW serves as a canonical representative within this broader class, enabling a clean characterization of the model's learning dynamics while connecting naturally to the established literature on policy evaluation (see, e.g., \citealp{horvitz1952generalization,imbens2015causal}).

 Consider a single round of interaction producing actions $(S_1, S_2)$ and payoffs $(\Pi_1, \Pi_2)$ for the two sellers.
 For each seller $i \in \{1,2\}$ we observe the pair $(S, \Pi) = (S_i, \Pi_i)$.
 Let denote the marginal probability that a seller receives recommendation $H$ when the propensity is $\theta$, and let $p_L(\theta) = 1 - p_H(\theta)$.
 The key observation is that the observed strategy $S$ is drawn from a known distribution that depends on $\theta$, enabling inverse probability weighting.
 In particular, we define the estimator